simonkowallik/as3ninja/docs/vault.rst

         path: /secretOne/myAPI/sharedKey
         engine: kv1

-When using KV1, the `engine` must be explictly specified.
+When using KV1, the `engine` must be explicitly specified.

 .. code-block:: yaml